 Vegeta frowned deeper in annoyance and forced himself to straighten his back, adjusting into a more dignifying position, regardless of the splintering throes it sent racing up his spine.

-It was becoming obvious to Vegeta that she wouldn't be impressed by the saiyan pride dictating that a warrior must endure anything without complaint, that all this meant nothing to him, that he had won the fight and his triumph was all that mattered.
+Fresh tears welled up in his daughter's eyes and it was becoming obvious to Vegeta that she wouldn't be impressed by the saiyan pride dictating that a warrior must endure anything without complaint, that all this meant nothing to him, that he had won the fight and his triumph was all that mattered.

 Vegeta's frown mildened.

 Through all the pain he was in, he could swear he felt his heart cringe at the sight of his daughter crying over him.
-And, although neither his pride nor his logic would allow him to admit, it was hurting worse than anything else.
+And, although neither pride nor logic would allow him to admit, it was hurting worse than anything else.

 He felt an incredibly strong, almost instinctual urge to calm her at any cost.